I’ve been on a carnivore diet for more than a decade, and most of the time, I buy meat in bulk. But, one of the issues I have is how to freeze steaks.

-- Label — Freezing meat will keep the steak in the condition it was in before you placed it in the freezer.
+- Label — Freezing ribeye steak will keep it as it was before you placed it in the freezer.
 You should label it so it’s easy to find when you want to defrost, especially if you plan to keep it frozen for a long time.
-Many bags come with an area where you can label flank steak, cooked beef, cooked steak, skirt steak, and more.
+Many bags come with an area where you can label flank steak, cooked beef, skirt steak, and more.

 Tips for Freezing Steak